Huna Principle Seven

 Expect the Best

-Life is Like a Cup of Coffee Motivational Short Story
+Life Is Like a Cup of Coffee

-One person said, “Life is like a cup of coffee.
+A group of people were sitting in a coffee house discussing life.
+Someone said, “Life is like a cup of coffee.
 It all depends on how you make it.”